Tearsheet

 AI Analysis | Feedback

-Bryan H. Fairbanks President and Chief Executive Officer
+Bryan H. Fairbanks, President and Chief Executive Officer

-Joined Trex in 2004, and has served as President and CEO since April 2020.
-Prior to his CEO role, he was the Chief Financial Officer of Trex from August 2015.
-Before joining Trex, Mr. Fairbanks spent 10 years in various senior finance roles at Ford Motor Company.
+Bryan H. Fairbanks joined Trex in 2004.
+He has served as President and Chief Executive Officer since April 2020.
+Prior to this role, he was the Executive Vice President and Chief Financial Officer.
+Before joining Trex, Mr. Fairbanks held several senior finance roles at Ford Motor Company.
+Mr. Fairbanks will retire from Trex as President and Chief Executive Officer on April 28, 2026.

-Prithvi S. Gandhi Senior Vice President and Chief Financial Officer
+Prithvi S. Gandhi, Senior Vice President and Chief Financial Officer

-Adam D. Zambanini Executive Vice President and Chief Operating Officer
+Adam D. Zambanini, Executive Vice President and Chief Operating Officer

 AI Analysis | Feedback